pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection select [COMMAND-OPTIONS] NAME

-      Select a connection from the current defined connections.
+      Select a connection from defined connections.

-      This becomes the connection for TODO
+      Selects a connection from the persistently stored set of named connections if NAME exists in the store.

     Options:
       -h, --help  Show this message and exit.